 He turned and saw himself: one version stood and held his ancient combat staff; the other wielded a powered warscythe and floated in the air, his legs replaced with an anti-grav platform.
 Lucifer thought to reach out, and both versions moved their arms forward.
 He thought to look back at his master, and both heads swiveled.
 Though he was still of one mind, he now had two bodies to carry out Yblis’ will.

 “There is a new force in the universe,” Yblis said.
 “It calls itself ‘Man.’
 I want it destroyed.
 Exterminated.
 You will do that for me, won’t you?”

 “As you command,” both Lucifers replied.

-Long-time Jungle visitors may recall that in 2003, my friend Patrick Eibel built and painted a Necron army, which appeared in a few battle reports.
+Long-time Jungle visitors may recall that in 2003, my friend Patrick Eibel built and painted a Warhammer 40K Necron army.
 After using the army for several months, Pat decided that he didn’t care for Necrons, and put it up for sale.

 I was never a big Necron fan, but it seemed a shame to see such a nicely-done army go.
 So, I bought it from Pat and set to work on making it my own.

 Pat built and painted almost all of the figures, spray-painting them black, then drybrushing them in a brass color.
 He painted the guns in metallic tones of steel or bronze.
 Because Pat didn’t like how the clear plastic tube pieces for the guns looked, he went over them with teal.
 He based the ‘bots with sand flock, painted in typical “desert” style.